Thursday, July 18, 2019

 Pictures of crowded detention camps from the Inspector General's report in the New York Times

-The situation at the U.S.-Mexico is so awful it defies description.
+The situation at the U.S.-Mexico border is so awful it defies description.
 Moreover, it's evil--evil because a problem we didn't ask for has been inflated many times by prejudice and fear.
 I've criticized the toxic politics of President Donald Trump, and as President he bears a lot of responsibility for these atrocities.
 But he can't make things happen on his own; there's been way too much cooperation, and way too little outrage, for anyone to claim that what's going on at the border is not itself a manifestation of America.
 Faced with an influx of refugees, the United States has responded by ignoring their claims, imprisoning them, threatening Mexico, and unbelievably, kidnapping their children, drugging them, and farming them out to commercial operators who are neglecting and abusing them.
 The New York Times reports:

 A chaotic scene of sickness and filth is unfolding in an overcrowded border station in Clint, Tex., where hundreds of young people who have recently crossed the border are being held, according to lawyers who visited the facility this week.
 Some of the children have been there for nearly a month.